If you’re looking up SR 22 insurance and how to get it, chances are you’re not having a very good week or month right now.

 Is an FR-44 the same thing as an SR 22?

 FR-44s are only required in Florida and Virginia.
 They serve a very similar purpose: They ensure that there is cash on the table to compensate people who may be harmed by high-risk drivers.

 The difference is in the amount of insurance they require you to carry.
-In Florida, FR-44’s require you to carry $100,000/$300,000 worth of bodily injury liability coverage, as well as $50,000 of property damage liability insurance.
-An SR-22 only requires you to carry the state minimum of $10,000 in bodily liability insurance coverage and $10,000 in property damage.
+In Florida, FR-44s requires you to carry $100,000/$300,000 worth of bodily injury liability coverage, as well as $50,000 of property damage liability insurance.
+An SR 22 only requires you to carry the state minimum of $10,000 in bodily liability insurance coverage and $10,000 in property damage.

 The silver lining, though, is that state minimum insurance policies don’t provide nearly enough protection for most people.
 Chances are you should own the higher liability insurance and personal injury insurance protection levels required under FR44 rules, anyway.

-However, even if your state doesn’t have an SR-22 requirement, you’ll still need to have an insurance company file one on your behalf if you’re moving into one of those states and you have an SR-22 requirement.
+However, even if your state doesn’t have an SR 22 requirement, you’ll still need to have an insurance company file one on your behalf if you’re moving into one of those states that have an SR 22 requirement.